- 1 Introduction

 The easiest branches in which you can find runes are the Lair branches.
 You will always have three branches to choose from: The Shoals or the Swamp, Snake Pit or Spider's Nest, and the innumerably more difficult Slime Pits.
 They're listed below in order of difficulty, from easiest to hardest.
 You might also refer to the Elven Halls section, if all the branches are too hard for you.

 All of these branches are made somewhat easier with poison resistance, and it's almost a requirement in Snake Pit and Spider's Nest.
-If you still haven't found any, you can attempt to skin a swamp dragon for its hide in Swamp, hope for equipment to show up in Shoals, or explore levels 1-2 of the Elven Halls.
+If you still haven't found any, you can attempt to slay a swamp dragon for its scales in Swamp, hope for equipment to show up in Shoals, or explore levels 1-2 of the Elven Halls.

 Assuming you have poison resistance by now and a way to kill hydras (spells, flaming weapons or non-bladed weapons), the Swamp should be fairly simple.
 Be careful to only fight from solid ground unless your character does well in shallow water or can fly (if you're surprised while wading through shallow water, retreat to dry land, then turn and fight).

 The Shoals are made up of several islands, surrounded by vast amounts of water.
-A source of flight is very important, as you'll probably need to fight from solid ground or fly to avoid incurring penalties.
-If you don't have any source of flight, you might want to clear the first two levels of the Elven Halls in search of it.
+A source of flight is useful, as you'll probably need to fight from solid ground or fly to avoid incurring penalties.
+Also useful is a source of invisibility, since almost none of the monsters here can see invisible.

-Expect to have to deal with foes such as merfolk bands, various satyrs, and perhaps even the dreadful Witch of the Tides, Ilsiuw.
+Expect to have to deal with foes such as merfolk bands, various satyrs, and perhaps even the dreadful Witch of the Tides, Ilsuiw.
 Many of the enemies here use Hexes, so magic resistance is important.
 Ranged weapons are also common, so an amulet of reflection is invaluable here.

 Whatever you do, be very careful when you explore, only autoexploring after you've eliminated most of the threats.
 Otherwise you will often find yourself trapped in combat, making your chances of collecting the barnacled rune of Zot very slim.